The following are some screenshots of the pop-ups that allow notifications to be displayed by websites in different web browsers:

 5. The conversion button provided next to “ Ask before sending (recommended) ” will be set to ON, i.e., enabled by default.

 Setting the switch to OFF means off.

-If you allowed certain sites to post notifications in the past, you will see their URL / domain name listed on the page.
-If you don’t want those sites to send notifications anymore, you can delete them.
+If you allowed specific sites to post notifications in the past, you would see their URL / domain name listed on the page.
+If you don’t want those sites to send messages anymore, you can delete them.

 That’s it.
 Now Opera will stop all web page notification pop-ups for you.